How to Play Backgammon

 Equipment

-A doubling cube with the numbers 2, 4, 8, 16, 32, 64 is used for tracking the stakes of the round.
+A doubling cube with the numbers 2, 4, 8, 16, 32, and 64 is used to track the current stake of the game.

-The board consists of 24 long triangles called points or pips.
-The triangles alternate in color and are divided into four quadrants of six triangles each.
+The starting positions of the pieces are arranged as shown below.
 The four quadrants are the player’s home board and outer board, and the opponent’s home board and outer board.
-The home boards and outer boards are separated by a divider down the middle referred to as the bar.
-The starting positions of the pieces are arranged as shown below.
+The home boards and outer boards are separated by a divider down the middle called the bar.

 The parts of a backgammon board include the Outer Board, Black's Home Board, Bar, and White Home Board.
 Photo shows the starting positions of the pieces.